- April 2, 2012

 Recap of the Questions

-In my last blog post, I introduced a tool called Dann’s Seven Questions.
+In my last blog post, I introduced a tool called Dann’s Seven Questions, which has since evolved into the tool we refer to as the Question Method.
 The tool is designed to aid you in self-evaluating your performance as a supervisor while helping your employee improve his or her performance, i.e., a value-added replacement for the traditional performance evaluation.
 But, why should you do so and what do you do with the information?

 As I said in the last post, a question that gnaws away at most supervisors is: “When do I give up on a staff member?
 I feel I have done everything I can, but it doesn’t seem to be making a difference.”
 The supervisors saying this don’t have enough certainty on the answer to be able to go into action, e.g. Issuing a formal reprimand or initiating termination.
 Instead, they are beating themselves up for not doing enough.
 Well, they may or may not have done enough, but how do they KNOW with enough certainty to be able to take action and still sleep well at night?

 Most supervisors carry a belief in the inherent goodness of people and a drive to help others succeed.
 They, like the famous leadership author Ken Blanchard, believe that “God didn’t make junk” or, like W. Edwards Deming, believe that workers are doing the best they can, and it is the system (including training and supervision) that is failing them.
 Such a belief structure leads to questioning oneself as a supervisor when there is a performance problem and never wanting to give up on an employee because that would be admitting one’s own failure.